OpenInsightHQ/openinsight/README.md

 bash init-env.sh
 ```

-This generates `env.sh` from `env.sh.example` and auto-fills all passwords/keys with random values.
+This generates `env.sh` from `env.sh.example` and automatically fills passwords and keys with random values.

 ### 3. Set the server IP